elena-savitskaya/evofitness/README.md

   },
 })
 ```
-# Project

-## Description
-This project is a fitness web application built with TypeScript using React and Vite.
-The project utilizes TailwindCSS for styling and Framer Motion for animations.

 ## Project Structure
 - **React** — Library for building user interfaces.
 - **TypeScript** — Strictly typed JavaScript for reliable code.